Measurement of body composition in the military

 Body mass index

-Body mass index (BMI) is a quick tool to categorize an individual as underweight, normal, overweight, or obese based on their height and weight.
-It’s an accepted and reliable method to assess body composition, with some limitations.
-With a decent scale, a way to measure height, and CDC’s adult BMI calculator, you really can’t get a BMI calculation wrong.
+The weight standards used by the military, as set by DoDI 1308.03, are a close approximation of BMI.
+Body mass index (BMI) is a tool to quickly categorize someone as underweight, healthy weight, overweight, or obese, based on their height and weight.
+BMI is an accepted and reliable way to assess body composition.
+With a scale, a way to measure height, and CDC’s adult BMI calculator, it’s hard to get a BMI calculation wrong.

-One of the limitations of BMI is that it doesn’t account for variations in body composition.
-For different people with the same BMI, their percentage of body fat (BF%) can vary based on sex, race, age, and physical fitness.
-Having an “overweight” BMI doesn’t necessarily mean you’re unhealthy.
-BMI tends to classify short, muscular people as overweight.
-If you take additional measurements, such as abdominal circumference measurements, you’ll find they aren’t “overfat,” so they might not have the health risks their BMI suggests.
+But using BMI has some limitations.
+The main limitation is that it doesn’t account for differences in body composition.
+For different people with the same BMI, their percentage of body fat (BF%) can vary based on sex, race, age, and physical fitness level.
+So having an “overweight” BMI doesn’t necessarily mean you’re unhealthy.
+For example, BMI tends to classify short, muscular people as overweight.
+If you take more measurements, such as abdominal circumference, you’ll find those people aren’t “overfat,” so they might not have the health risks their BMI suggests.

-BMI is a fairly accurate measure of body fat for BMI values over 30.
-It’s very unlikely that someone with an “obese” BMI is misclassified because they are very muscular with little body fat.
-Those few people where that is the case are high-level athletes who obviously don’t carry excess body fat.
-People who have high levels of both lean body mass and fat mass are still likely to be obese and to have the risks that come with carrying excess body fat.
+BMI is a fairly accurate measure of body fat for values over 30.
+It’s unlikely someone with an “obese” BMI of 30 or more is misclassified because they’re very muscular with little body fat.
+Those few people where that’s the case are usually high-level athletes who don’t carry excess body fat.
+People who have high levels of both lean body mass and fat are still likely to be considered obese and have the risks that come with carrying excess body fat.

 Military weight standards